Music has always been considered beneficial for children, and taking guitar lessons will only re-enforce those benefits.

 As a child begins to get older, music will remain important to them, and this comes in handy once they begin learning different styles of music and cultures - particularly if they then consider learning how to play guitar and taking beginner guitar lessons.
 All that music they have previously heard will help their general musicianship and, if it's becoming a guitar player that they become interested in, they will be hungry to learn everything from jazz guitar to classical guitar, blues guitar to rock guitar.

-Once a child is old enough to learn guitar, it’s well worth the investment to buy them their first guitar and sign them up for some guitar lessons for beginners.
-This is the theme of this article – because the best guitar players are those who grew up with a good guitar instructor.
+Once a child is old enough to learn guitar, it's well worth the investment to buy them their first guitar and sign them up for some home or online guitar lessons for kids.
+This is the theme of this article - because the best guitar players are those who grew up with a good guitar instructor.

 And there are so many benefits to taking a guitar lesson - either in a guitar course at a guitar school or in private guitar lessons.
 Indeed, your child's music teacher may be one of the most important people to them throughout their childhood and beyond.